 +61 3 9807 8889

-When you visit Huntingtower, you will be met with a smile and be made to feel very welcome by our wonderful students and staff.
-Our magnificent gardens and grounds provide a tranquil environment that makes Huntingtower a wonderful place to learn.
+Our wonderful students and staff will greet you with a smile and make you feel very welcome when you visit Huntingtower.
+Our beautiful gardens and grounds provide a peaceful setting that makes Huntingtower a wonderful place to learn.

 Beverley Hills - Primary School Melbourne, Victoria